kriskirla/AllProjects/README.md

 # Future Projects:
 - Actual Machine Learning.
 Currently Chakbot will only learn if you teach it, not really "learning" per se.
 This feature will be added as soon as I learn more about AI in university.
 - Speech recognition.
 This makes talking with Chakbot possible instead of inputting with keyboard.
 - IOS and Android App.
-As a mac user, that's what I always wanted to do.
 Why do you need this over Google Assistant and Siri?
 Well you don't, it's just for fun.

 # Chakbot
 This is a program that you can have a chat with (how it began).